 June 29, 2021

-Michael Rocchi Jr. is pursuing a Master of Public Health (MPH) / Master of Business Administration (MBA) dual degree from Drexel University's LeBow College of Business and the Dornsife School of Public Health (DSPH) within the department of Health Management and Policy.
+Michael Rocchi Jr. is pursuing a Master of Public Health (MPH) degree within the Dornsife School of Public Health (DSPH) department of Health Management and Policy as well as a Master of Business Administration (MBA) degree from Drexel University's LeBow College of Business.
 He chose to pursue this route of education to help solve intersecting health and economic inequities that are persistently prevalent in the United States and in the city of Philadelphia.